arangodb/arangodb/Documentation/ImplementorManual/HttpJob.md

 By adding the HTTP header `x-arango-async: store` to a request, clients can instruct the ArangoDB server to execute the operation asynchronously as @ref HttpJobFireForget "above", but also store the operation result in memory for a later retrieval.
-The queue and the results are kept in memory, so queued requests and results might be lost in case of a crash.

-For managing the results of requests marked with `x-arango-async: store`, ArangoDB provides an HTTP API at `/_api/job`, which is described in the following parts.
+The server will return a job id in the HTTP response header `x-arango-async-id`.
+The client can use this id in conjunction with the HTTP API at `/_api/job`, which is described in detail in this manual.

 Clients can ask the ArangoDB server via the async jobs API which results are ready for retrieval, and which are not.
-Clients can also use the async jobs API to retrieve the original results of an already executed async job.
-The API will return the job result as if the job was executed normally.
+Clients can also use the async jobs API to retrieve the original results of an already executed async job by passing it the originally returned job id.
+The server will then return the job result as if the job was executed normally.

 ArangoDB will keep all results of jobs initiated with the `x-arango-async: store` header.
 Results are removed from the server only if a client explicitly asks the